Homological stability for the ribbon Higman--Thompson groups: Introduction

 Part of this work was done when the second author was a member of the Hausdorff Center of Mathematics.
 At the time, he was supported by Wolfgang L\"uck's ERC Advanced Grant “KL2MG-interactions” (no. 662400) and the DFG Grant under Germany's Excellence Strategy - GZ 2047/1, Projekt-ID 390685813.

 Part of this work was also done when both authors were visiting IMPAN at Warsaw during the Simons Semester ``Geometric and Analytic Group Theory" which was partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
 We would also like to thank Kai-Uwe Bux for inviting us for a research visit at Bielefeld in May 2019 and many stimulating discussions.
 Special thanks go to Jonas Flechsig for his comments on preliminary versions of the paper.
 Furthermore, we want to thank Javier Aramayona and Stefan Witzel for discussions, Andrea Bianchi for comments and Matthew C. B. Zaremsky for some helpful communications and comments.
+The authors are also grateful to the referee for many helpful comments which improved the exposition.